 While in the Vail Valley, simply look in any direction to see why our region is an ideal place for hiking!
 There are hundreds of miles of scenic hiking trails for all ability levels.
-Explore the wildflowers, catch a glimpse of wildlife, and enjoy the amazing views of the surrounding mountain ranges.
+Vacation rentals vail Colorado offers you to explore the wildflowers, catch a glimpse of wildlife, and enjoy the amazing views of the surrounding mountain ranges.
 Vail & Beaver Creek Resorts also offer numerous hiking trails to be explored, both by foot or by gondola/lift.

 The Big List of Area Hikes – Non-Guided

 Big Horn Creek Trail — Easy hiking trail, chance to experience Colorado’s plant and animal life

 A combination of an easy hiking trail and the chance to experience Colorado’s plant and animal life first-hand, makes the Big Horn Creek Trail one of the best trails in Vail.
 This 3.6-mile easy-to-moderately difficult hiking trail takes you by ponds filled with beavers, old abandoned mining camps, and ends at the breathtakingly beautiful waterfall known as Big Horn Falls.
 If you’re looking for a more challenging hike, take a side trail which will lead to beautiful, awe-inspiring cliff valley views that overlook the Big Horn Creek.

 Gore Creek to Gore Lake — Climbs from Vail to a pristine lakeshore

 Enjoy the Gore Creek Trail as it parallels the creek.
 You will encounter some short steep sections.
 The Gore Creek trail winds through beautiful meadows and stands of aspen trees.
 At around the 5th mile the trail forks.
 The right trail goes to Gore Lake while the left goes to Red Buffalo Pass.